rapidsai/ucx-py/docs/source/install.rst

     make -j install

 .. note::
-    If you're running on a machine without CUDA then you _must NOT_ apply the patches.
+    If you're running on a machine without CUDA then you _must NOT_ apply the IB patch above.

 UCX + OFED
 ~~~~~~~~~~